RaenonX-DL/dragalia-data-parse/README.md

   > This assumes that any possible additional dependency will not significantly boost the data processing speed
   > (if necessary), which rarely happens in general.

-If you are looking for some asset notes or explanations, try visiting the [notes] section.
-Note that the notes may be incomplete.
+For some asset notes or explanations, try visiting the [notes] section.
+Note that these documents may be incomplete or inaccurate.

 [notes]: https://github.com/RaenonX-DL/dragalia-data-parse/tree/main/notes